The Computational Complexity of Counting Linear Regions in ReLU Neural Networks: Definitions of linear regions

 By dropping the requirement of being connected, we obtain the following definition. \begin{definition}[Affine Region] Given a ReLU network $N$, an \emph{affine region} of $N$ is an inclusion-wise maximal subset of $\mathbb{R}^n$ on which $f_N$ is affine. \end{definition}

 For each definition, a linear region $S\subseteq \mathbb{R}^n$ of a ReLU network $N$ can be associated with an affine function $g:\mathbb{R}^n\to \mathbb{R}$ such that $f_N(x)=g(x)$ for all $x\in S$.
 The affine function $g$ is unique if $S$ is full-dimensional.
 We say that the function $g$ is \emph{computed} or \emph{realized} on $S$.
 If $g$ is the zero function, we call $S$ a \emph{zero region} and a \emph{nonzero region} otherwise.
 The following theorem is immediate from the definitions. \begin{theorem} Given a ReLU network $N$, let $R_1, R_2,\dots,R_6$ denote the number of activation regions, proper activation regions, convex regions, open connected regions, closed connected regions and affine regions, respectively.
-Then:\quad $ R_6 \leq R_5 \leq R_4 \leq R_3 \leq R_2 \leq R_1. $ \end{theorem} The examples in \Cref{fig:activation_regions,fig:linear_regions} show that each inequality in \Cref{thm:region_hierarchy} can be strict. \citet{zanotti2025bounds} showed $R_4\in O((R_6)^{n+1})$. \citet{he2018relu} showed $R_3\leq (R_6)!$.
-Trivially, $R_1\leq 2^{s(N)}$.
+Then:\quad $ R_6 \leq R_5 \leq R_4 \leq R_3 \leq R_2 \leq R_1. $ \end{theorem}